The Immigrant Visa Process

 - Collect and Submit Forms and Documents to the NVC

 Step 6: Submit Documents to the NVC

-After you collect your Affidavit of Support form(s) and financial evidence in Step 4, and supporting documents in Step 5, you must submit all of your forms, financial evidence, and photocopies of your original civil documents in ONE package to the NVC.
-Your case may be significantly delayed if you fail to submit all of your documents together in one package or at the same time.
+After you collect the financial evidence in Step 4, and supporting documents in Step 5, you must submit all of these items in ONE package to NVC.
+Your case may be significantly delayed if you don't submit all of your documents at the same time.

 IMPORTANT: Do not send your original passport or original civil documents such as birth, and marriage certificates.
 Instead, submit a photocopy of these documents to NVC.
 However, you must bring these original documents to your visa interview.
 This is true no matter what method you use to submit documents to NVC.

 There are four ways to submit documents to NVC.
 The method you use depends on where you are interviewing.
 Look at your NVC case number and match it to the method below to find out how to submit your documents to NVC.

 Current case review time: Please allow up to 11 weeks for NVC to review your forms and documents once we receive both the petitioner’s financial documents and the applicant’s civil documents.
 You must also have paid all required fees and submitted your visa application online.
 We will not review your file until we have received all of the above items.
 At that time, we will let you know if there are additional items required or if visa pre-processing is complete.

 Check our nvc.state.gov/status page to ensure you've taken all the steps necessary for NVC to review your case.